-C, who’s about 8, was extremely shy.
+When we met our girls, it wasn’t a fireworks moment.
+It wasn’t filled with tears of happiness and joy and lots of hugs.
+It wasn’t an emotionally charged rite of passage at all.
+Christina, who’s about 8, was timid.
 Being shy certainly isn’t a bad thing.
 I’ve had shy children who have blossomed.
 But it took every day we were there to chip away at the wall she had built up for whatever reason.
-It could be simply personality or it could be a coping mechanism.
+It could simply be personality or a coping mechanism.
 We were assured that her shyness existed before we ever did, so the behavior wasn’t unusual.

 Many adoptive families share about the first moments with their children being picture perfect with hugs and smiles.
 I spent our first moments with C in an awkward stoop trying to see her face and think of something comforting to say.